 Nationally, the University of South Florida hosts the Black Cemetery Network (BCN).
 BCN maintains a comprehensive directory of African American cemeteries throughout the nation, including those which had been neglected, displaced, or are currently at risk of erasure.
 This virtual archive includes an interactive site map and accepts cemetery or sacred space registration nominations from organizations and individuals who are actively involved with these sites.
-Currently, the archive includes only one entry for Maryland, the Laurel Cemetery.
+Currently, the archive includes only one entry for Maryland, the Laurel Cemetery in Baltimore.
+In the interests of networking and collaboration, it may be advantageous to explore the benefits of listing more Maryland cemeteries in the BCN.

 Internationally, Find a Grave includes data on over 530,000 cemeteries in 244 countries.
 This publicly accessible website, managed by Ancestry.com, organizes American cemetery data by state and county.
 Volunteers may upload cemetery data including locational information, photographs, and detailed information about grave records.
-Similarly, Interment.net maintains a publicly accessible database of cemetery transcriptions that is organized by state and county.
+Similarly, Interment.net and the U.S. GenWeb Tombstone Project maintain publicly accessible databases of cemetery transcriptions that is organized by state and county.
 Billiongraves.com also includes records and images of cemeteries all over the world and includes cemetery GPS coordinates.
 African American cemeteries are not listed separately in these databases.
 Although useful research tools, it should be noted that these databases, which are crowd-sourced, can include inconsistent and inaccurate data and should be used in combination with other primary source materials.